Locality in Residuated-Lattice Structures: Conclusions and Further Study

 There remain many open questions.
-Perhaps the most pressing would be to better understand to what extent the restrictions we required to recover the theorems are necessary and to seek potential counterexamples to the Gaifman Lemma for models defined over residuated lattices that are not well-connected or unwitnessed models generally.
+Perhaps the most pressing would be to better understand to what extent the restrictions we required to recover the theorems are necessary and to seek potential counterexamples to the Gaifman lemma for models defined over residuated lattices that are not well-connected or unwitnessed models generally.
+Doing so faces significant challenges, that all models considered are witnessed is woven into the behaviour of every use of syntax to encode some semantic property that relies on quantification.
+Perhaps more significantly, in the case of relativised quantifiers we have an encoding dependent on witnessing that is built into the definition of the local formula and basic local sentences.
+As it stands the very statement of Gaifman's lemma is only coherent for witnessed models.
 During our comparison to locality for semiring semantics we highlighted the question of whether the full Gaifman theorem might be recovered by following the proof strategy based on quantifier elimination utilised there.
-The presence of residuated connectives poses a serious barrier to adapting the proofs methods used in \cite{BiziereGradelNaaf23:Localitysemiring}, as unlike the min-max operations they are not monotone in both arguments.
+The presence of residuated connectives poses a serious barrier to adapting the proof methods used in \cite{BiziereGradelNaaf23:Localitysemiring}, as unlike the min-max operations they are not monotone in both arguments.
 Accordingly, a more modest possibility would be to consider a syntax restriction and focus only on so-called `positive' sentences defined with similar inspiration as they are in classical model theory.